AdriFavian/SENTRA/MIGRATION.md

 # MongoDB to PostgreSQL Migration Guide

-This guide will help you migrate your RoadSense application from MongoDB to PostgreSQL.
+This guide will help you migrate your SENTRA application from MongoDB to PostgreSQL.

 ## Prerequisites